Programs and Services

-Students DO NOT need to obtain HC or AL eligibility to access Advanced Placement (The Advanced Placement program allows students to take rigorous college-level courses while), International Baccalaureate (Rigorous high school curriculum based on an internationally developed and reviewed curricular), or dual credit courses in high school (except for students wishing to apply for early entrance to the International Baccalaureate (Rigorous high school curriculum based on an internationally developed and reviewed curricular) Diploma Program at Ingraham HS).
-All The Advanced Placement program allows students to take rigorous college-level courses while, Rigorous high school curriculum based on an internationally developed and reviewed curricular and dual credit courses are open to all students regardless of HC or AL eligibility.
+Students Do Not need HC or AL eligibility to access Advanced Placement (The Advanced Placement program allows students to take rigorous college-level courses while), International Baccalaureate (Rigorous high school curriculum based on an internationally developed and reviewed curricular), or dual credit courses in high school (except for students who want to apply for early entrance to the Diploma Program at Ingraham HS).
+All The Advanced Placement program allows students to take rigorous college-level courses while, Rigorous high school curriculum based on an internationally developed and reviewed curricular and dual credit courses are open to every student regardless of HC or AL eligibility.

 HC pathway high schools:

-The International Baccalaureate (Rigorous high school curriculum based on an internationally developed and reviewed curricular) Diploma Program at Ingraham High School remains as an optional pathway.
-However, eleven of our comprehensive high schools offer a wide range of advanced courses.
+The Diploma Program at Ingraham High School is an optional pathway.
+Eleven of our comprehensive high schools offer a wide range of advanced courses.

 Exiting Services or Programs